-Most campaigns will see a decrease in impressions when switching from the default targeting option.
+Most campaigns will see a decrease in impressions when switching away from the default targeting option.
 We suggest that you change your targeting option only if you want to refine your campaign’s traffic.

-This option lets you show your ads to anyone who searches on Google for your targeted location.
+This option lets you show your ads to anyone searching on Google for your targeted location.
 If a person doesn’t specify a location in their search, then the system uses the location where a user is likely to be located for targeting.
 This option is only available for Search campaigns.

 Compare location exclusion options

 This option keeps your ads from appearing to people who are likely to be located in the areas you've excluded.
-People who are outside these areas may still see your ads.
+People who are located outside these areas may still see your ads.

 Don’t show ads to people in, regularly in, or who've shown interest in, your excluded locations (Presence or Interest)